spacelift-io/user-documentation/docs/README.md

 Infrastructure as Code projects create a unique set of challenges:

-- **State management**: Unlike application code, infrastructure changes rely on state files that track what's currently deployed
 - **Coordination**: Multiple team members working on the same infrastructure can create conflicts
 - **Dependencies**: Infrastructure components often depend on one another, creating complex deployment ordering requirements
 - **Security**: Infrastructure credentials have significant privileges and require careful handling
+- **State management**: Unlike application code, infrastructure changes rely on tracking what's currently deployed - this is particularly important for tools like Terraform, OpenTofu and Pulumi, which externally store a "digital twin" of your infrastructure state

 Spacelift transforms infrastructure management from a risky solo endeavor into a collaborative experience with guardrails.